 The reason why I love Chinese souvenir vendors is because they are the smartest ones you can find in the entire World.

 Chinese souvenir salesmen are willing to take a 1% profit because they focus on selling in bulk, this is a big contrast with Mexican souvenir vendors who are keen on getting at least a 50% profit and then complain about why nobody is buying from them.

 Not all vendors are as smart as you, but trust me, the Chinese ones are leagues above everyone else, even if you have an university degree in Marketing & Sales!

 Whenever you enter a negotiation, estimate the lowest possible profit, make your initial offer somewhere below said point and negotiate from there.

-Travel Haggling Tip #4: Always think of the opportunity and real costs of the vendor
+Always Think of the Opportunity and real Costs of the Vendor

 On October 2013, I visited the Taj Mahal in the company of my mother.
 We had hired a private car to take us on a road trip from Delhi to the region of Rajasthan and a stop at the Taj Mahal was a must.

 Upon entering the premises, a guy approached us and offered to be our official photographer for only 5 USD plus tips.
 Of course, we both said no but he wouldn’t budge.
 He followed us around and told us that we would only have to pay if we liked the photos.

 We agreed and, after a quick photo session he went to burn them in a CD and told us to meet him at the exit.